Young Minds Converge on IIT Main Campus for 2015 Chicago Regional Bridge Building Contest

 Date

-The competition is sponsored by Illinois Institute of Technology and hosted by Carlo Segre, Duchossois Leadership Professor; Professor of Physics; Deputy Director of Materials Research Collaborative Access Team (MRCAT); Director of the Center for Synchrotron Radiation Research and Instrumentation (CSRRI) and Deputy Director of BioCAT and John Kallend, Associate Dean of Accreditation for Armour College of Engineering and Professor of Materials Engineering.
+The competition is sponsored by the Illinois Institute of Technology and hosted by Carlo Segre, Duchossois Leadership Professor; Professor of Physics; Deputy Director of Materials Research Collaborative Access Team (MRCAT); Director of the Center for Synchrotron Radiation Research and Instrumentation (CSRRI) and Deputy Director of BioCAT and John Kallend, Associate Dean of Accreditation for Armour College of Engineering and Professor of Materials Engineering.

 2015 Gacher Trophy Winners